 - Holistic Wellness

 Whatever techniques are utilized with a patient, sex addiction treatment is not a vacation.
-The people who enter sex addiction treatment do so knowing they’re about to face their demons, accept responsibility for their actions, and make significant life changes.
+The people who enter sex addiction treatment do so know they’re about to face their demons, accept responsibility for their actions, and make significant life changes.
 That is no picnic.

 Sex Addiction Treatment is Not a Cure